yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The values specified above are entered into the Point-to-site configuration form.](media/virtual-network-gateway-point-to-site-configuration.png "Virtual network gateway")

 4. Select **Save** to validate and save the settings.
-It will take 1 - 2 minutes for the save to finish.
+It takes 1 - 2 minutes for the save to finish.

 ### Task 2: Configure VNet integration with App Services

-In this task, you will add the networking configuration to your App Service to enable communication with resources in the VNet.
+In this task, you add the networking configuration to your App Service to enable communication with resources in the VNet.

-1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-hand menu, select the **hands-on-lab-SUFFIX** resource group, and then select the **tailspintoysUNIQUEID** App Service from the list of resources.
+1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-hand menu, select the **hands-on-lab-SUFFIX** resource group and then select the **tailspintoysUNIQUEID** App Service from the list of resources.

    ![The tailspintoys App Service is highlighted in the list of resource group resources.](media/rg-app-service.png "Resource group")